 Pacific Union College is a Seventh-day Adventist learning community offering an excellent Christ-centered education that prepares its students for productive lives of useful human service and uncompromising personal integrity.

-- The college has been ranked as a National Liberal Arts College by U.S. News & World Report since 2009.
+- The college has been recognized as a National Liberal Arts College by U.S. News & World Report since 2009.
 Previously, PUC was ranked in the top tier of the Western Regional Colleges category for 17 consecutive years.

 - PUC has been maintained uninterrupted accreditation by the Western Association of Schools and Colleges Senior College and University Commission (WSCUC) since 1951.
 In 2011, WSCUC renewed PUC’s full accreditation through spring 2018.
 The college is also accredited by the Accrediting Association of Seventh-day Adventist Schools, Colleges, and Universities.